ratteripenta/transformers-seminar-workshop/README.md

  - Fine-tuning a transformer model based on a text corpus (Day 1)
  - Developing custom transformer architecture (Day 2)

+## General setup

+The repository comes bundled with an already fine-tuned BERT for the data to help all get on board even when they don't have sufficient resources for performing the fine-tuning a) themself or b) in a timely manner.

+To get the fine-tuned model:

+ 1. Download the zipped fine-tuned pre-trained BERT from [Google Drive](https://drive.google.com/drive/folders/1_4-H5pz2v5tgWp6xZLMnpS-gSomBQpRN?usp=sharing) (too big for Github)
+ 2. Extract the model under `model`

 ## Local setup

  1. Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html)